Approximating the quantum approximate optimization algorithm with digital-analog interactions: Abstract

 \section{Abstract}

 The Quantum Approximate Optimisation Algorithm was proposed as a heuristic method for solving combinatorial optimisation problems on near-term quantum computers and may be among the first algorithms to perform useful computations in the post-supremacy, noisy, intermediate scale era of quantum computing.
 In this work, we exploit the recently proposed digital-analog quantum computation paradigm, in which the versatility of programmable universal quantum computers and the error resilience of quantum simulators are combined to improve platforms for quantum computation.
-We show that the digital-analog paradigm is suited to the variational quantum approximate optimisation algorithm, due to its inherent resilience against coherent errors, by performing large-scale simulations and providing analytical bounds for its performance in devices with finite single-qubit operation times.
-We observe regimes of single-qubit operation speed in which the considered variational algorithm provides a significant improvement over non-variational counterparts.
+We show that the digital-analog paradigm is suited to the quantum approximate optimisation algorithm due to the algorithm's variational resilience against the coherent errors introduced by the scheme.
+By performing large-scale simulations and providing analytical bounds for its performance in devices with finite single-qubit operation time we observe regimes of single-qubit operation speed in which the considered variational algorithm provides a significant improvement over non-variational counterparts in the digital analog scheme.